Mike Robinson (defensive end)

-Michael Bruce Robinson (born August 19, 1956 in Cleveland, Ohio) is a former American football defensive end who played for the Cleveland Browns of the National Football League.
+Michael Bruce Robinson (August 19, 1956 – November 26, 2022) was an American professional football defensive end who played for the Cleveland Browns of the National Football League (NFL).
 He attended Glenville High School in Cleveland, Ohio.

+Career

 Robinson played college football at the University of Arizona and Oklahoma State University.
-He was drafted by Cleveland in the fourth round with the 95th pick in the 1981 NFL Draft.
+He was drafted by Cleveland in the fourth round with the 95th pick in the 1981 NFL draft.
 He played for Cleveland in 18 games in the 1981 and 1982 seasons.

+Death

+Robinson died on November 26, 2022, at the age of 66.